kurtrm/portfolio/README.md

 # portfolio

-Repository for my own personal portfolio in Django
+This repository is for my own portfolio site.
+It is primarily built using Django and eventually React.